Victory Lap (Fred Again, PlaqueBoyMax and Skepta song): Background and release

 Fred Again began teasing the song during his Twitch livestreams prior to its official release.
 On 17 June 2025, Skepta joined Fred Again in New York, where they debuted the single during a four-hour Twitch livestream.
 A pop-up rave was also announced at the Brooklyn Paramount, drawing a large crowd of fans who gathered outside the venue.

 On 9 July 2025, a remix of the song featuring Denzel Curry, titled "Victory Lap Two", was released.
 On 16 July 2025, a second remix featuring an additional verse from Hanumankind, titled "Victory Lap Three", was released.
 On 23 July 2025, a fourth version of the song featuring a verse from That Mexican OT was released.
 "Victory Lap Five", featuring D Double E and Lyny, was released on 5 September 2025.

 Composition

 "Victory Lap" is a dubstep song, which blends Skepta's grime style with electronic production.
 The song samples Doechii's verse from her collaborative track with Rico Nasty, "Swamp Bitches", which was released in 2022.

 Remixes

-For the remixes, the track includes That Mexican OT, Denzel Curry, Hanumankind, D Double E, and LYNY.
+Four remixes of Victory Lap were released, titled Victory Lap Two through Five, each one adding additional featured artists such as That Mexican OT, Denzel Curry, Hanumankind, D Double E, and LYNY.

+Use in other media

+Victory Lap was one of many songs featured on the soundtrack for EA Sports FC 26, though multiple elements of the song were censored.

+The song was also featured in the second trailer for the 2026 crime thriller film Crime 101, which was written and directed by Bart Layton and starred Chris Hemsworth, Mark Ruffalo, Barry Keoghan and Halle Berry.